 As in any city, it’s important to always be vigilant of your surroundings and keep a close watch on your personal belongings.

-- Don’t carry large amounts of cash: It’s best not to travel with large amounts of cash, and I would recommend wearing a crossbody purse or anti-theft bag while out and about.
+- Don’t carry large amounts of cash: It’s best not to travel with large amounts of cash, and I would recommend wearing a crossbody purse or belt bag while out and about.

 - Keep extra funds in your hotel safe: Keep your valuables and at least one credit card locked in your hotel safe.
 That way you can still have access to funds if your wallet were to get stolen.
 That happened to me in Mexico City and I definitely learned my lesson!